-Isaias has weakened slightly, but remains a Category 1 Hurricane (80 mph) and moving to the northwest at 12 mph (slowing down).
-Some small fluctuations in strength are possible over the next 48 hours as Isaias parallels the East Coast of Florida.
-Hurricane Warnings and Storm Surge Watches remain in effect for the East Coast.
-Tropical Storm Watches now for NE Florida.
+Isaias has weakened slightly, and is now a tropical storm (70 mph) and moving to the northwest at 10 mph (slowing down).
+Isaias could regain hurricane intensity tonight over the Gulf Stream.
+Hurricane Watches/Warnings, Tropical Storm Watches/Warnings, and Storm Surge Watches remain in effect.